-Japanese children are introduced at an early age to foods such as rice, dashi, tofu, and fish.
+Japanese babies are introduced to rice, dashi, tofu, and fish at an early age.
 Learn all about baby food milestones in Japan and what the Japanese feed their very hungry little ones.

 Hello there, I’m Kayoko.
 I’m a contributing writer for Just One Cookbook based in Tokyo and a mother to an almost 2-year-old daughter.

-Like many new parents, when the time came to start the transition to solid food, I searched high and low for information regarding the bewildering new world of baby food.
+Like many new parents, when the time came to transition to solid food, I searched high and low for information regarding the bewildering new world of baby food.

 My Own Baby Food Experience

-You might be reading this because you’re about to start the solid food journey with your baby, and is interested in introducing Japanese food to her/him.
+You might be reading this because you’re about to start the solid food journey with your baby and are interested in introducing Japanese food to her/him.
 Or just a curious reader!
-You’re not alone, we have received so many requests on Japanese baby food in the past like this:
+You’re not alone; we have received so many requests for Japanese baby food in the past like this:

 Hi, JOC!